 Rather than unearth yet more images from the locales where beauty is traditionally mined, most of the photography here starts by looking elsewhere, in places where beauty can instead emerge from resonant metaphor, from invigorating contexts of order or disorder or spiritual darkness, and from emotionally complex - rather than merely picturesque - landscapes.

 so picture this.
 When presented in large prints on gallery walls, many art images today suggest themselves as spotless windows framing views to literal elements - persons and things - in an actual space located somewhere else, a frame that we peer through as a mode of visitation.
 The prevailing gestalt of photography-school graduates these days, it seems, is to set up views that operate as a teleportation device or, in old parlance, as a step through the looking-glass.
 The hallmarks of beauty for such photography stress crystalline focus, large-format camera detail, and the rendering of pictorial depth in a way that feels literally true to the eye, complimented by lighting skillfully devised to further this effect.
 Altogether, a sophisticated aesthetic built around spatial realism.

 Much of the work here intends a different experience that dispenses with that premise, presenting instead the two-dimensional image as the viewer's final destination, a place compressed with meanings, a space that operates under its own rules and posits its own non-documentary realities.

 Indeed, preferring viewers to remember at all times that they're examining the contrived realm of an art object, with a shrug I let some digital brushstrokes show by leaving editing imperfections on random display.
 I then go further, modifying the aesthetic dimensions of many images in subtle or obvious ways, such that a picture's appeal might strike the eye as somehow unexpected or even alien to its subject matter.

 strangeness as aesthetic.
 Deliberately alienated beauty can heighten the viewer's attention and engagement in ways that more familiar and expected expressions of beauty cannot.
-Alienation is often how a certain music, or that glint of the uncanny, slips into an image by the side door.
+Often it is through alienation that a certain music, or a glint of the uncanny, slips into an image by the side door.